4 Tips to Understanding Your Dog’s Body Language: Understand What Your Queen Is Thinking

 chocolate lab darwins duchess

-When you first brought home your prince or princess, you studied them for hours to find a name that suited their personality.
+When you first brought home your new pet, you studied them for hours to find a name that suited their personality.
 Similarly, you can watch them now to figure out their trademarks.

 Look for Subtle Changes